Stape

 basic consent mode

 In this case, we will use anonymized GA4 requests to server GTM and modify Facebook CAPI triggering based on the value of the GCS parameter.
-Facebook conversion API tags should trigger when ad_storage cookies are allowed.
+Facebook Conversions API tags should trigger when ad_storage cookies are allowed.
 In this case, the GCS parameter should be either 110 or 111.

 5.1.1 Create a new variable in server GTM that will read the GCS parameter from the GA4 request.
 Use the event data variable type and add x-ga-gcs to the key path.